 Planact thanks the residents of Leandra informal settlements for being receptive to Planact's interventions and engagements with local governance issues affecting their lives.
-Our appreciation also goes to the Deutsche Gesellschaft fur Internationale Zusammenarbeit and the Raith Foundation for funding the participatory governance programme implemented in Leandra informal settlement.
+Our appreciation also goes to the Deutsche Gesellschaft fur Internationale Zusammenarbeit for funding the participatory governance programme implemented in Leandra informal settlement.